The HDG Coating

 - The outer Eta layer that is composed of pure zinc

-Below the name of each layer in the figure above (magnified cross-section of hot-dip galvanized coating) appears its respective hardness, expressed by a Diamond Pyramid Number (DPN).
+In addition to the chemistry of each layer, the figure identifies the hardness of each layer expressed as a Diamond Pyramid Number (DPN).
 The DPN is a progressive measure of hardness; the higher the number, the greater the hardness.
 Typically, the Gamma, Delta and Zeta layers are harder than the underlying steel.
 The hardness of these inner layers provides exceptional protection against coating damage by abrasion.
 The Eta layer is quite ductile, providing the coating with some impact resistance.
 The galvanized coating is adherent to the underlying steel on the order of several thousand pounds per square inch (psi).
 Other coatings typically offer adhesion rated at several hundred psi at best.
 Hardness, ductility and adherence combine to provide the galvanized coating with unmatched protection against damage caused by rough handling during transportation to and/or at the job site, as well as in service.
 The toughness of the galvanized coating is extremely important since barrier protection is dependent upon the integrity of the coating.

 The American Society of Testing and Materials International (ASTM), the Canadian Specification Association (CSA) and the American Association of State Highway and Transportation Officials (AASHTO) specifications establish minimum standards for thickness of galvanized coatings on various categories of items.
 These minimum standards are routinely exceeded by galvanizers due to the nature of the galvanizing process.